Combined driving: Phase A2: Dressage

 The dressage test is somewhat similar to dressage under saddle.
 The test is performed in a 40 by 80 or 40 by 100 metre arena with letter markers, where transitions in speed and gait are to take place.
 The judge scores each movement on a scale of 0–10, with a 10 being the highest mark possible.
 The difficulty of the test increases with each subsequent level of competition.
 At the lower levels, only one judge will normally be positioned at C (the centre of the short side of the arena) and the Test may have 16 movements.
-At higher levels, 3 judges may be used and at International competitions and World Championships there may be up to 5 judges, with the Championship Test having 25 movements.
-The judges' marks are averaged (added together and divided by the number of judges).
+At higher levels, three judges may be used and at International competitions and World Championships there may be up to five judges, with the Championship Test having 25 movements.
+The judges' marks are averaged to generate the score.

 Dressage movements may include circles, figures of eight, and crossing the diagonal and all paces – walk, working trot, collected trot, extended trot, canter, a halt, and a rein back.
 Multiple horses are judged on ability to move in harmony and ideally will have similar conformation, action, and movement.
 Horses are to remain on the bit throughout the test, maintaining impulsion, elasticity, rhythm, and forward movement.
 The goal is to make the test look effortless, and an obedient and responsive horse is essential for a good dressage test.

 Unlike a ridden dressage test, a driven test allows the use of the voice as an aid.
 At international level, dressage tests are prepared by the Fédération Equestre Internationale (F.E.I.) which is the governing body of competitive carriage driving.